fabiofranchino/blog/_posts/2018-09-27-how-to-deploy-webapp-heroku-netlify.md

 In this POC I wanted to deploy a **minimal modern webapp** (*backend* and *frontend*) on two different platforms, in order to get the most out of them.

-Nowdays we like to make webapp as **SPA** (Single Page Application) that consumes data by means of **API** (Application Program Interface).
+Nowadays we like to make webapp as **SPA** (Single Page Application) that consumes data by means of **API** (Application Program Interface).
 This is a good way to split the complexity and responsibility in different codebases.

 While [Heroku](https://heroku.com) is a very good option to deploy an api-based backend app in seconds, [Netlify](https://www.netlify.com/) is a much better solution for frontend app (build system, CDN and more).